 What is the difference between a fellowship and a scholarship?

-Scholarships provide funding to students for tuition and other study-related expenses while you are in school and mainly fund undergraduate study.
-Fellowships generally provide funding for professional training, independent projects in unique settings, or funding for graduate or doctoral study.
-Fellowships are offered in virtually any discipline, at any level in your career.
-There are fellowships for both students and professionals.
+Scholarships provide funding to students for university tuition and other study-related expenses and can be either need-based or merit-based.
+Fellowships are strictly merit-based and provide funding for a unique work placement, professional training, independent projects, or graduate and doctoral study.
+Fellowships are offered in virtually any discipline, at all career levels.

 Why should I apply for a fellowship?